 They grow at an astonishingly slow rate of just 0.33 millimetres each year.
 Even more astonishing is imagining the time it took for them to reach their current height of one metre.

-Cafe Carpark Caters for hearing impairment Four Wheel Driving History & Heritage Nature & Wildlife Regional Tourist/Tourism Association/Organisation Wheelchair access World Heritage
+Cafe Carpark Caters for hearing impairment Four Wheel Driving History & Heritage International Nature & Wildlife Regional Tourist/Tourism Association/Organisation Wheelchair access World Heritage